HTTP cookie: Origin of the name

-HTTP cookies share their name with a popular baked treat.

 The term cookie was coined by web-browser programmer Lou Montulli.
 It was derived from the term magic cookie, which is a packet of data a program receives and sends back unchanged, used by Unix programmers.

 History

 Magic cookies were already used in computing when computer programmer Lou Montulli had the idea of using them in web communications in June 1994.
 At the time, he was an employee of Netscape Communications, which was developing an e-commerce application for MCI.
 Vint Cerf and John Klensin represented MCI in technical discussions with Netscape Communications.
 MCI did not want its servers to have to retain partial transaction states, which led them to ask Netscape to find a way to store that state in each user's computer instead.
 Cookies provided a solution to the problem of reliably implementing a virtual shopping cart.

 Together with John Giannandrea, Montulli wrote the initial Netscape cookie specification the same year.
-Version 0.9beta of Mosaic Netscape, released on October 13, 1994, supported cookies.
+Version 0.9beta of Mosaic Netscape, released on 13 October 1994, supported cookies.
 The first use of cookies (out of the labs) was checking whether visitors to the Netscape website had already visited the site.
 Montulli applied for a patent for the cookie technology in 1995, which was granted in 1998.
 Support for cookies was integrated with Internet Explorer in version 2, released in October 1995.

 The introduction of cookies was not widely known to the public at the time.
 In particular, cookies were accepted by default, and users were not notified of their presence.
-The public learned about cookies after the Financial Times published an article about them on February 12, 1996.
+The public learned about cookies after the Financial Times published an article about them on 12 February 1996.
 In the same year, cookies received a lot of media attention, especially because of potential privacy implications.
 Cookies were discussed in two U.S. Federal Trade Commission hearings in 1996 and 1997.